Command line exercises

 The next steps are run in the IBM Cloud Shell window that was opened.

 To avoid typographical errors copy the command line by using the icon when it is available.
-Then paste the contents into the IBM Cloud Shell by using Ctrl+v, Cmd+v (may be operating system dependent), or right click and select paste at the prompt in the IBM Cloud Shell.
+Then paste the contents into the IBM Cloud Shell using keyboard shortcuts (operating system specific, for example, Ctrl-V for Windows OS), or right click in the IBM Cloud Shell and select Paste or "Paste as plain text" option. image

 ibmcloud pi --help | more